The Power Within: The Kyiv Independent’s first-ever magazine. Be among the first to get it.

 Around 4 billion people can trace their ancestry to the Yamnaya, a community of cattle herders who lived in the areas that make up the modern-day Ukraine and expanded dramatically across Europe and Asia, the research shows.

-Researchers identified the village of Mykhailivka, lying in the Russian-occupied part of Kherson Oblast, as the genetic birthplace of the Indo-European peoples who spread across the European continent and West Asia in waves of migrations.
+Researchers identified Mykhailivka, a Kherson Oblast village occupied by Russia in March 2022 but liberated later the same year, as the genetic birthplace of the Indo-European peoples who spread across the European continent and West Asia in waves of migration.

 The equestrian culture, dubbed Yamnaya after the pits (yama in Ukrainian and Russian) in which they buried their dead beneath mounds called kurgans, is seen as a shared ancestor to various ancient peoples, including the Romans, Celts, Persians, and Macedonians.